orcasound/orcanode/README.md

 ## Background & motivation

-This code was developed for source nodes on the [Orcasound](http://orcasound.net) hydrophone network (WA, USA) -- thus the repository names!
+This code was developed for source nodes on the [Orcasound](http://orcasound.net) hydrophone network (WA, USA) -- thus the repository names begin with "orca"!
 Our primary motivation is to make it easy for lots of folks to listen for whales using their favorite device/OS/browser.

-We also aspire to use open-source software as much as possible.
-A long-term goal is to stream lossless FLAC-encoded data within DASH segments to a player that works optimally on as many listening devices as possible.
+We also aspire to use open source software as much as possible.
+We rely heavily on [FFmpeg](https://www.ffmpeg.org/).
+One of our long-term goals is to stream lossless FLAC-encoded data within DASH segments to a player that works optimally on as many listening devices as possible.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the deployment section (below) for notes on how to deploy the project on a live system like [live.orcasound.net](https://live.orcasound.net).

 If you want to set up your hardware to host a hydrophone within the Orcasound network, take a look at [how to join Orcasound](http://www.orcasound.net/join/) and [our prototype built from a Raspberry Pi3b with the Pisound Hat](http://www.orcasound.net/2018/04/27/orcasounds-new-live-audio-solution-from-hydrophone-to-headphone-with-a-raspberry-pi-computer-and-hls-dash-streaming-software/).

-Audio data is acquired within a Docker container by ALSA/FFmpeg, written to /tmp directories, transferred to /mnt directories by rsync, and transferred to AWS S3 buckets by s3fs.
+The general scheme is to acquire audio data from a sound card within a Docker container via ALSA or Jack and FFmpeg, and then stream the audio data with minimal latency to cloud-based storage (as of Oct 2021, we use AWS S3 buckets).
 Errors/etc are logged to LogDNA via a separate Docker container.

 ### Prerequisites